Historias de éxito

 por Nguyen Luu 8 de octubre de 2025

 In January 2025, U.S. Department of State approved our client’s application for nonimmigrant waiver and request for expedited visa processing based on humanitarian concerns.
 Our client returned to the U.S. just a few weeks after their visa interview.
 Our client was found to be inadmissible due to an unfortunate experience with a company called Integra Technologies LLC. (“Integra”).
 During our client’s participation in the OPT program in 2017, our client accepted a remote, unpaid internship.
 In 2023, after living in the U.S. for nearly eight years, first as an F-1 student and then as an H-1B skilled worker, our client was informed that they must attend a visa interview at the U.S. Consulate in India in order to complete their application to transfer to a new employer.
 At the visa interview on mid-2023, our client was informed for the first time that their F-1 visa had been revoked in 2020 based on their previous employment with the company Integra.
 Importantly, the U.S. government did not uncover the fraudulent nature of the company until 2018; several years after our client had already left the company.
 The denial left our client stranded in India and barred them from rejoining their spouse, in the U.S. Our client also lost their job as a result of the Consulate’s visa denial.
 In order to be reunited with their spouse, our client applied for multiple visa appointments without success.
 When our client reached out to our office, attorney Nguyen D. Luu and our legal team submitted our client’s H-4 visa application, which included a request for a waiver of inadmissibility.
 Among many other arguments we advanced for our clients, we provided substantial evidence to show that our client poses no threat to the interests or security of the United States.
 Their conduct underlying the inadmissibility finding was an isolated incident that occurred several years ago and was neither serious nor intentional in nature.
 Our client’s primary purpose for returning to the United States is to reunite with their spouse and begin building a family, a goal that underscores their strong personal and humanitarian ties to the country.
 We are very pleased that U.S. State Department agrees with our positions and issued our client’s visa in just a few weeks after their interview so that they could reunite with their family.
+If you were previously associated with FINDREAM, SINOCONTECH, Integra Technologies, Dream Chase Technology LLC, Vetro Technologies, Inc., AZTech Technologies, Tellon Trading, Inc., Arecy, CG Max Design Corporation, Dash Technologies, Inc. or XCG Design Corp in any manner or capacity, it is important to consult with an experienced attorney to immediately advise you, identify potential issues early, and develop a strong case strategy before applying for any immigration benefits.

 por Nguyen Luu 8 de octubre de 2025

 In December 2024, USCIS Chicago field office approved our client’s Form I-601, Application for Waiver of Grounds of Inadmissibility, just three weeks after our firm submitted the waiver application.
 Our client received their green card immediately after the I-601 approval.
 Our client had been deemed inadmissible based on alleged prior misrepresentations and/or fraud in connection with a previous association with the fraudulent employer Findream, LLC, as detailed in a USCIS Request for Evidence (RFE.)
 Specifically, USCIS alleged that the client submitted a fraudulent Form I-20 and a false employment letter in support of the STEM OPT application.
 Attorney Nguyen D. Luu conducted a thorough review of the client’s case file and the surrounding factual circumstances related to Findream, LLC.
 Upon careful analysis, our firm concluded that the client qualified for the waiver of inadmissibility for misrepresentation and fraud.
 We promptly prepared and submitted a detailed RFE response, including extensive supporting documentation, to establish the client’s eligibility for the waiver.
 Our submission clearly demonstrated that the denial of admission would cause extreme hardship to the client’s spouse, a U.S. lawful permanent resident.
 Accordingly, the client was eligible for the I-601 waiver.
 We further argued that USCIS should exercise favorable discretion in adjudicating the waiver due to numerous positive factors in the client’s case.
 Our team worked diligently to expedite the submission directly to USCIS.
 As a result of our strong advocacy, USCIS approved the I-601 waiver just three weeks after submission.
 We are pleased to have secured a favorable outcome for our client in record time.
+If you were previously associated with FINDREAM, SINOCONTECH, Integra Technologies, Dream Chase Technology LLC, Vetro Technologies, Inc., AZTech Technologies, Tellon Trading, Inc., Arecy, CG Max Design Corporation, Dash Technologies, Inc. or XCG Design Corp in any manner or capacity, it is important to consult with an experienced attorney to immediately advise you, identify potential issues early, and develop a strong case strategy before applying for any immigration benefits.

 por Nguyen Luu 31 de agosto de 2025